truecharts/public/charts/stable/cloudflared/docs/installation_notes.md

 :::danger No TLS Verify

 Please refrain from enabling the "No TLS Verify" option, as doing so will disable TLS verification, thereby allowing any certificate from the origin to be accepted.
+Tthis option removes certificate security validation, rendering the certificates meaningless for security.

 :::

 ### Without traefik